 Where to stay in Copenhagen

 The best area to stay in Copenhagen, in my opinion, is Vesterbro.
-It’s conveniently located next to the city center – away from the crowd - but still conveniently close.
+It’s conveniently located next to the city center – away from the crowd - but still at walking distance.
 It’s also the area where you will find the central station København H. Vesterbro is also the hippest area, and you will find many great restaurants and cafes here.
 Nørrebro is also a great option, as it has become one of the most popular districts in Copenhagen.
 You will find an array of shops and cafes in the area and you could easily spend a half a day exploring it.